Husky basketball great Frank Guisness dies at 87

 - Report: Seahawks went to scout Josh Allen, and Russell Wilson's camp wants to know why

-- Five-run eighth inning ices it as Mariners' bats heat up for big win over Twins VIEW

 He scored 22 and 21 points in back-to-back games against UCLA in the PCC playoffs that gave the Huskies the league title.
-He then had a team-high 16 in UW’s NCAA tournament-opening win against Texas A&M before a loss to Oklahoma State.
+He had a team-high 16 in UW’s NCAA tournament-opening win against Texas A&M before a loss to Oklahoma State.

 In 2005, Guisness told the Seattle Post-Intelligencer: “(Legendary UCLA coach) John Wooden gave me the highest compliment.
 He said, ‘One guy can’t check Guisness.’ ”